The first approaches

 Covers without the adhesives but which are directly related to the Sanitary Commission's efforts come on to the market although not regularly.

-The non-postal stamps are much scarcer.
-Examples of two of the stamps are shown at the right.
+Examples of two of the stamps are shown below.

 Although the stamps/seals looked like real stamps, all proceeds raised went directly to the charity.
 Collectors and donors could apply for the stamps which were delivered in a special envelope.
 The seals were not to be used for postal purposes although their marketing did confuse the British public.
 They were printed in sheets of 40 - 8 rows of 5 stamps.